-- make an order requiring the employer to reconsider the employee's application for flexible working - make an award of compensation of up to eight weeks' pay, subject to the upper limit on the amount of a week's pay (which is £643 from April 2023).
+- make an order requiring the employer to reconsider the employee's application for flexible working - make an award of compensation of up to eight weeks' pay, subject to the upper limit on the amount of a week's pay (see here for the current rate).

-Because of the limited compensation available for breaches of the flexible working provisions, it is likely that they will be used as a precursor to more powerful remedies available for discrimination (where there is no upper limit on the compensation recoverable).
+Because limited compensation is available for breaches of the flexible working provisions, claims are likely to be brought as part of wider claims for discrimination which have no upper limit on compensation (see below).